Dioxins and dioxin-like compounds: High doses

-Toxicity of dioxins at high doses has been well documented after accidents, deliberate poisonings, food contamination episodes, and high industrial exposures.
+Toxicity of dioxins at high doses has been well-documented after accidents, deliberate poisonings, food-contamination episodes, and high industrial exposures.
 Three women in Vienna, Austria, were poisoned with large doses of TCDD in 1998.
 The highest concentration of TCDD in fat tissue was 144,000 pg/g, the highest ever reported in human beings.
 The main feature was chloracne, a serious skin disease.
 The victim survived, and other symptoms were modest after initial gastrointestinal symptoms and amenorrhea.
 Another acute incident was the deliberate poisoning of Victor Yushchenko, then presidential candidate of Ukraine, in 2004.
 TCDD concentration in fat was 108,000 pg/g.
-In this case, the most prominent symptoms were chloracne, hepatitis and pancreatitis.
-The deliberate poisoning case shows that a human being is not as sensitive as other animals, since Yushchenko survived a dose estimated at around 25 μg/kg.
+In this case, the most prominent symptoms were chloracne, hepatitis, and pancreatitis.
+The deliberate poisoning case shows that a human is not as sensitive as other animals, since Yushchenko survived a dose estimated at around 25 ug/kg.

-Two serious food contamination accidents were caused by PCB oils used in heat exchangers.
+Two serious food-contamination accidents were caused by PCB oils used in heat exchangers.
 The PCB oil leaked to rice bran oil consumed by thousands of people in Japan (Yusho disease 1968) and Taiwan (Yu-cheng disease 1979).
 The toxic effects have been attributed to dioxin-like PCBs and PCDFs.
 Their daily intake was up to 100,000 times higher than average intake presently.
 There were many skin problems, chloracne, swelling of eyelids, and hypersecretion of Meibomian glands in the eyes.
-Babies born to Yusho and Yu-cheng mothers were smaller than normal, they had dark pigmentation and sometimes teeth at birth and tooth deformities.
+Babies born to Yusho and Yu-cheng mothers were smaller than normal, and they had dark pigmentation and sometimes teeth at birth and tooth deformities.
 Foetal deaths and miscarriages were common.

-Perhaps the best known dioxin accident occurred in Seveso, Italy, in 1976.
-A tank of chlorophenols released its contents to air including many kilograms of TCDD, and contaminated much of the city.
+Perhaps the best-known dioxin accident occurred in Seveso, Italy, in 1976.
+A tank of chlorophenols released its contents to air, including many kilograms of TCDD, and contaminated much of the city.
 The highest TCDD levels were found in children, up to 56,000 pg/g fat.
 Acute effects were limited to chloracne, although many animals such as rabbits died after eating contaminated grass.
 Dental aberrations were found after 25 years in persons exposed as children, and a slightly increased cancer risk was confirmed 35 years later.

 In line with animal studies, developmental effects may be much more important than effects in adults.
-These include disturbances of tooth development, and of sexual development.
+These include disturbances of tooth development and of sexual development.

-An example of the variation in responses is clearly seen in a study following the Seveso disaster indicating that sperm count and motility were affected in different ways in exposed males, depending on whether they were exposed before, during or after puberty.
+An example of the variation in responses is clearly seen in a study following the Seveso disaster indicating that sperm count and motility were affected in different ways in exposed males, depending on whether they were exposed before, during, or after puberty.

-In occupational settings many symptoms have been seen, but exposures have always been to a multitude of chemicals including chlorophenols, chlorophenoxy acid herbicides, and solvents.
+In occupational settings, many symptoms have been seen, but exposures have always been to a multitude of chemicals including chlorophenols, chlorophenoxy acid herbicides, and solvents.
 Therefore, definitive proof of dioxins as causative factors has been difficult to obtain.
-By far the best proven effect is chloracne.
-The suspected effects in adults are liver damage, and alterations in heme metabolism, serum lipid levels, thyroid functions, as well as diabetes and immunological effects.
+By far the best-proven effect is chloracne.
+The suspected effects in adults are liver damage and alterations in heme metabolism, serum lipid levels, and thyroid functions, as well as diabetes and immunological effects.